 Weighs over 220 lb

 Is outside a 150 mile radius from Stanford

 We cannot guarantee in advance that your body will be accepted for donation.
 We recommend registrants inform family members of the donation procedures and have alternate arrangements planned in case anatomical donation is not a possibility.

 Cancers, dementia, Parkinson's, transplants, artificial limbs, living organ transplantation, pacemaker are examples of medical conditions or histories that are acceptable for Anatomical Gift Program donors and will not exclude them from donation.

-Stanford can only transport donors from within a 150-mile radius of the campus.
-If death occurs outside of a 150-mile radius of the campus, we are unable to accept the donation.
-In the case of a denied donation, families are responsible for coordinating an alternate arrangement.
+The Anatomical Gift Program is capable of transporting donors from within a 150-mile radius of the Stanford campus.
+If a death occurs outside the 150-mile radius from Stanford, we are unable to accept the donation, and families will be responsible for coordinating an alternate arrangement.

-Yes, the policy change only affects donors who pass away after Jan 1, 2020.
+Yes, the policy change of the previous Willed Body Program only affects donors who pass away after Jan 1, 2020.

-*For families who’s love one passed prior to Jan 1, 2020: If you indicated at the time of death that you would like the remains returned, you will receive a phone call when they are ready for pickup in Palo Alto.
+*For families whose loved one passed prior to Jan 1, 2020: If you indicated at the time of death that you would like the remains returned, you will receive a phone call with more information when they are available to be picked up in Palo Alto.

 If you would like to collect the remains of your loved one who donated to our program and they are considered a legacy donor, please contact us.
 We will help refile the death certificate and coordinate with the funeral home for your pickup of the remains.
 If you miss your appointment to pick-up the remains, it will be your responsibility to refile and coordinate with the funeral home to retrieve them.
 Due to liability issues, we are unable ship remains to individuals.

 All donors accepted into the program after January 2020 will not have their cremated remains returned to their family, regardless of date of registration.
 The remains of our donors are scattered at sea in a private ceremony.